Table of Contents

 We are also thinking about adding more image styles and customization options to this block!

 Overall, you can do pretty much anything with Getwid Blocks for Gutenberg!
 Of course, there is always room for improvement, but we are happy with the current result!
 Especially the post-focused Getwid Blocks for Gutenberg open up unlimited opportunities for building a deeply custom showcase for your pre-existing content.
-Also, we’re moving into the direction of making Getwid an all-in-one bundle to allow you to eliminate the need to install extra WordPress plugins.
+Also, we’re moving in the direction of making Getwid an all-in-one bundle to allow you to eliminate the need to install extra WordPress plugins.

 So do you find these new blocks useful for your website?
 Do you want to suggest an improvement?
 We are eager to hear new ideas.